-Any player guilty of breaking the above condition 4) is immediately disqualified from the competition together with his or her partners.
+Any player guilty of breaking the above condition 4) is immediately disqualified from the competition together with their partners.

 If a boule not "tampered with" but worn, or of defective manufacture, does not pass the official examination successfully, or does not comply with the norms set out in paragraphs 1), 2) and 3) above, the player must change it.
-He or she may also change the set.
+They may also change the set.
 Complaints relating to these three paragraphs and made by players are admissible only before the start of a game.
 It is in the interests of the players, therefore, to ensure that their boules and those of their opponents comply with the above rules.